-- h.
-Estimated Budget: \$27,720 (Local Government). - Partners and their roles: Stony Brook Geospatial Center, Suffolk County, USGS, Cornell i.
-Cooperative Extension, and NYSDEC - j.
+- a.
+Estimated Budget: \$27,720 (Local Government). - b.
+Partners and their roles: Stony Brook Geospatial Center, Suffolk County, USGS, Cornell Cooperative Extension, and NYSDEC - c.
 Description and Objectives: The development of an application to get water quality data easily from a phone, tablet or computer app.
 This will be an outreach tool used for teaching and community engagement as well as a way to share important water quality data.
-HABs will also be included in the App and will serve as a public outreach tool for HAB waters and human health. - k.
-Outputs and Deliverables: An app that is user friendly and helps people make more informed decisions. - I. Estimated Milestones: Data collection and collation and then app development and release. - m.
+HABs will also be included in the App and will serve as a public outreach tool for HAB waters and human health. - d.
+Outputs and Deliverables: An app that is user friendly and helps people make more informed decisions. - e.
+Estimated Milestones: Data collection and collation and then app development and release. - f.
 Long Term Outcomes: Water quality data will be used for citizens, local governments, community civic associations and schools to make better decisions about local water usage.
-Create a more informed watershed population. - n.
-Clean Water Act Core Programs: Identifying Polluted Waters and Developing Plans to Restore Them (TMDLs): Assessment of progress toward TMDL goals;
+Create a more informed watershed population. - g.
+Clean Water Act Core Programs: Identifying Polluted Waters and Developing Plans to Restore Them (TMDLs): Assessment of progress toward TMDL goals; - h.
+External Constraints: This project has been delayed due to PEP staffing issues.
+It is envisioned that this will work in tandem with the annual reporting